qrzn23/min/wip/magick/content.md

 Isis, Isis than Babalon, Babalon than Nuit.

-Let him decide therefore according to his discrétion on the one hand and his aspiration on the other ; and let not one overrun his fellow.
+Let him decide therefore according to his discrétion on the one hand and his aspiration on the other; and let not one overrun his fellow.

 42. Further concerning the value of this Method. — Certain